neurodata/MGC-paper/ReadMe.md

 test=run_realData()
 ```

 Note that `<path-to-repo>` must be replaced with the path to your local copy of the repo.
-Also on iOS machine, we occasionally encountered an error msg that fails to install the lgfortran package within ecodist; if that is the case, please try to either update R and RStudio to the most recent version, or run the codes on windows.

 ### Demo